danbev/learning-v8/README.md

     V8::InitializeICU();

-### Snapshots
+### Snapshot
 JavaScript specifies a lot of built-in functionality which every V8 context must provide.
 For example, you can run Math.PI and that will work in a JavaScript console/repl.
 The global object and all the built-in functionality must be setup and initialized into the V8 heap.
 This can be time consuming and affect runtime performance if this has to be done every time.

-Now this is where the files `natives_blob.bin` and `snapshot_blob.bin` come into play.
+Now this is where the file `snapshot_blob.bin` comes into play.
-But what are these bin files?
+But what are this bin file?
 The blobs above are prepared snapshots that get directly deserialized into the heap to provide an initilized context.
-If you take a look in `src/js` you'll find a number of javascript files.
-These files referenced in `src/v8.gyp` and are used by the target `js2c`.
-This target calls `tools/js2c.py` which is a tool for converting JavaScript source code into C-Style char arrays.
-This target will process all the library_files specified in the variables section.
-For a GN build you'll find the configuration in BUILD.GN.
-Just note that there is ongoing work to move the .js files to V8 builtins and builtins will be discussed later in this document.

-The output of this out/Debug/obj/gen/libraries.cc.
-So how is this file actually used?
-The `js2c` target produces the libraries.cc file which is used by other targets, for example by `v8_snapshot` which produces a snapshot_blob.bin file.

-    $ lldb hello_world
-    (lldb) br s -n main
-    (lldb) r

-Step through to the following line:

-    V8::InitializeExternalStartupData(argv[0]);

-This call will land us in `src/api.cc`:

-    void v8::V8::InitializeExternalStartupData(const char* directory_path) {
-      i::InitializeExternalStartupData(directory_path);
-    }

-The implementation of `InitializeExternalStartupData` can be found in `src/startup-data-util.cc`:

-    void InitializeExternalStartupData(const char* directory_path) {
-    #ifdef V8_USE_EXTERNAL_STARTUP_DATA
-      char* natives;
-      char* snapshot;
-      LoadFromFiles(
-        base::RelativePath(&natives, directory_path, "natives_blob.bin"),
-        base::RelativePath(&snapshot, directory_path, "snapshot_blob.bin"));
-      free(natives);
-      free(snapshot);
-    #endif  // V8_USE_EXTERNAL_STARTUP_DATA
-}

-Lets take a closer look at `LoadFromFiles`, the implementation if also in `src/startup-data-util.cc`:

-    void LoadFromFiles(const char* natives_blob, const char* snapshot_blob) {
-      Load(natives_blob, &g_natives, v8::V8::SetNativesDataBlob);
-      Load(snapshot_blob, &g_snapshot, v8::V8::SetSnapshotDataBlob);

-      atexit(&FreeStartupData);
-    }

-    (lldb) p blob_file
-    (const char *) $1 = 0x0000000104200000 "/Users/danielbevenius/work/nodejs/learning-v8/natives_blob.bin"

-This file is then read and set by calling:

-    void V8::SetNativesDataBlob(StartupData* natives_blob) {
-      i::V8::SetNativesBlob(natives_blob);
-    }
+There is an executable named `mksnapshot` which is defined in `src/snapshot/mksnapshot.c`.

+When V8 is built with `v8_use_external_startup_data` the build process will create a snapshot_blob.bin file using a template in BUILD.gn named `run_mksnapshot` , but if false it will generate a file named snapshot.cc.

 ### Local